-- as approved by staff - B. Except for private single family-yards, where appropriate as determined by city staff, landscaping should include low-maintenance, non-turf ground covers - C. Deciduous trees should be planted around parking lots to buffer all blocks and pedestrian walkways.
+- A. All parking lots shall have a perimeter landscaping buffer, except where prohibited by site constrains as approved by staff - B. Except for private single family-yards, where appropriate as determined by city staff, landscaping should include low-maintenance, non-turf ground covers - C. Deciduous trees should be planted around parking lots to buffer all blocks and pedestrian walkways.
 Each street and walkway should have the tree types throughout its length as specified on the street tree plan.
 Street trees shall be an approved species from the city street tree list - D. Efforts should be made to landscape with native and/or drought tolerant species.
-Xeriscaping is to be encouraged where appropriate - E. Crime Prevention Through Environmental Design standards shall be considered - where appropriate, as approved by city staff.
+Xeriscaping is to be encouraged where appropriate - E. Crime Prevention Through Environmental Design standards shall be considered - F. Center median and parking strips should be landscaped with low-maintenance non-turf ground covers, where appropriate, as approved by city staff.